Fleury, Golden Knights beat Blackhawks for 3-0 series lead

 Crawford gloved a one-timer from straightaway by Nate Schmidt on a Vegas power play at 8:55 to keep it a one-goal game.

 Fleury stopped a try by DeBrincat with 8:48 left in the period and then denied his try 25 seconds later.
-Crawford stopped a shot by Shea Theadore with 6:03 to go and smothered the puck.

-Brown made it 2-0 as he slid in knocked the rebound of a shot by Alex Tuch past Crawford with 4:37 to go in the middle period.
+Brown, appearing in his first career playoff game, made it 2-0 as he slid in knocked the rebound of a shot by Alex Tuch past Crawford with 4:37 to go in the middle period.

 After that goal, the Golden Knights didn’t get another shot on goal for the next 14 1/2 minutes.